 Statistical data can help you learn more about geographic regions and the current economic and social climate.
 There are a number of Australian and international government and non-profit organisations that collect economic, industry, and population data and make it freely available online.
 For example, the Australian Bureau of Statistics, Organisation for Economic Co-operation and Development and the World Bank.

-Public policy documents such as reports, discussion papers and working papers may reference key legislation and statistical data and provide valuable background on matters relating to justice, social issues, international relations, government regulation and more.
-Find policy documents on government and non-profit organisation websites, or browse the Analysis & Policy Observatory subject listings.
+Public policy documents such as reports, discussion papers and working papers may refer to key legislation and statistical data and provide valuable background on matters relating to justice, social issues, international relations, government regulation and more.
+Find policy documents on government and non-profit organisation websites.